INDEINS/DENV-OUTBREAK/README.md

 # DENV_OUTBREAK
 **Genomic surveillance for Dengue peruvian outbreaks**

 ## Introduction
 **Genomic epidemiology** help to undestand the populations dinamics changes that occur in pathogens related to new outbreaks of **dengue virus**.

-A recent outbreak of Dengue has been emerged since probably since dicember of 2012 to actually in **peruvian population**.
+The recent Dengue outbreak in the summer of 2023 most likely began around December 2022, and the causal lineages may have been circulating in the **Peruvian population** for some years.
-Is important detect, study, report and share the genomic information for **public health decission**
+For public health decisions, it is critical to identify, investigate, disclose, and share genetic information.

 ## Scope
-**INDE lab from INS detected a lack knowledge realed to lineage reports** for dengue virus.
+**INDE lab from INS detected a lack knowledge related to lineage reports** for dengue virus.
 In sense, this github **has been created to permit difussing, discuss and propossed more strengh genomic surveillance of dengue** with the scientific community.

 ## Report of emerged mutations 2023 outbreak Peru